Replacing a Lost Registration in Arizona

 - Your driver's license number.

 Once you complete the transaction, you'll need a printer to print your registration receipt.
-Replacement license plate tabs will be mailed to your address on the Arizona MVD records.
+Replacement license plate tabs and a new registration card will be mailed to your address on the Arizona MVD records.